networkx/networkx/doc/tutorial.rst

 >>> nx.draw(G)
 >>> plt.savefig("path.png")

-This writes to the file ``path.png`` in the local directory.
+This function writes to the file ``path.png`` in the local directory.
 If Graphviz and PyGraphviz or pydot, are available on your system, you can also use `networkx.drawing.nx_agraph.graphviz_layout` or `networkx.drawing.nx_pydot.graphviz_layout` to get the node positions, or write